adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 teams new csharp MyDoomAgent --template echo --atk basic
 ```

-The documentation claims that there is a `ai` template available also, but that doesn't seem to be the case - so we'll go for the `echo` template.
-We also ask it to add a basic "Agent toolkit configuration" by passing the `atk` parameter, hoping that we could get some of that infrastructure magic that we saw in the previous section.
-Opening up the solution in Visual Studio, it looks nice and clean:
+The documentation claims that there is a `ai` template available also, but that doesn't seem to be the case (for once, the docs are actually ahead of the actual tooling) - so we'll go for the `echo` template.
+We also ask it to add a basic "Agent toolkit configuration" by passing the `atk` parameter, hoping that will result in some of that infrastructure magic that we saw in the previous section.
+Opening up the solution in Visual Studio, it looks nice and clean - much less boilerplate code:

 ![alt text](/images/251018/vsteamsailibrary.png)